Harun ibn Khumarawayh

+After Khumarawayh's death, the Tulunids entered a period of instability under his under-age heirs, with his son Jaysh ibn Khumarawayh being deposed and killed in November, in favour of his younger brother Harun ibn Khumarawayh (896–904). al-Mu'tadid swiftly took advantage of this: in 897 he extended his control over the border provinces of the al-Thughur; forced the Tulunids to hand back all of Syria north of Homs; and increased the annual tribute to 450,000 dinars in exchange for caliphal recognition of Harun.
+Over the next few years, the Tulunid domains continued to experience domestic turmoil coupled with an escalation of Qarmatian attacks, resulting in the defection of many Tulunid followers to the resurgent Caliphate.

 The Abbasid Caliphate took advantage of this state of affairs and invaded Tulunid-controlled Syria in 904.
 The Tulunid troops deserted, and the forces of the Caliphate were able to enter the Nile valley.
 Harun was killed in an army mutiny.
 His successor was the last of the Tulunids, his uncle Shayban (904–905).